Grain-Free Dog Food Quick Picks

 Features: CRAVE Grain-Free with Protein from Lamb & Venison is a “meat and potatoes” recipe that contains several different animal-based ingredients, including deboned lamb, chicken meal, lamb meal, chicken fat, and venison meal.
 Chickpeas, split peas, and potatoes provide the bulk of the carbohydrate content.

-This food has enough protein to be appropriate for puppies, although CRAVE recommends it for dogs over 1 year of age.
+This grain-free dog food has enough protein to be appropriate for puppies, although CRAVE recommends it for dogs over 1 year of age.
 CRAVE is made in the USA.

 First 5 Ingredients: